David Mirra

-David Mirra (born 20 March 1991) is a former professional Australian rules footballer who played for the Hawthorn Football Club in the Australian Football League (AFL).
-Following his AFL career, he joined Collegians Football Club in the VAFA competition, before retiring at the end of the 2023 season.
+David Mirra (born 20 March 1991) is an Australian rules football coach and former player who currently serves as the senior coach of the Box Hill Hawks in the Victorian Football League (VFL).
+He previously played for Box Hill and served as the club's captain, in addition to playing professionally for the Hawthorn Football Club in the Australian Football League (AFL).

 VFL career

 As a young player who was no longer eligible for junior football, Mirra joined the in the Victorian Football League (VFL) in 2010.
 In his first season with the club, he played just one senior game, spending the rest of the season playing in the development team which won the premiership.
 From 2011 onward, Mirra was a regular senior player for Box Hill.
 He became a solid and dependable defender and had been selected for the VFL in state representative matches on three occasions.
 In 2013, Mirra led Box Hill to a grand final win after club captain, Daniel Pratt, was unable to play because of injury.
 He has been named in the VFL team of the year four times and won the club best and fairest in 2016 having previously been runner-up on four occasions.

 To the end of the 2019 season; Mirra has played 155 senior games for Box Hill and captained the side for four seasons from 2014 to 2017.
 He has captained the Box Hill Hawks in 78 matches, a club record.